INFORMATION ON MEGAN’S LAW – ADAM WALSH ACT – SORNA

 PROCESS OF REGISTERING AS A SEX OFFENDER IN PENNSYLVANIA

 When a sex offender registers in person, they must supply their name, residence, employment, school attendance, and any termination of residence.
-In addition, they must immediately notify authorities of any change in information such as email address, internet identifiers, telephone numbers, vehicle information and any temporary living arrangements.
+In addition, they must immediately notify authorities of any change in information such as email address, internet identifiers, telephone numbers, vehicle information, and any temporary living arrangements.

 PA made changes to Megan’s Law in 2012 to make it compliant with SORNA.
 However, since SORNA added crimes to the list required for registration and extended the length of time registration was necessary, many people were required to register retroactively—some for the first time, and others for a longer period of time.

-In July, 2017, the PA Supreme Court determined that these changes were punitive in nature and therefore were unconstitutional in some cases.
+In July 2017, the PA Supreme Court determined that these changes were punitive in nature and therefore were unconstitutional in some cases.
 The full legal effects of the changes are unknown, however, SORNA cannot be applied to individuals convicted before December 20, 2012.
-If you were required to register under the new SORNA requirements, you should consult an qualified PA sex crimes attorney immediately to see if it was wrongly applied in your case.
+If you were required to register under the new SORNA requirements, you should consult a qualified PA sex crimes attorney immediately to see if it was wrongly applied in your case.